pallen4/Smarter-Data-Imputation/README.md

 # Smarter-Data-Imputation

-Full data imputation pipeline is in the imputer folder, run main.py to use.
+Full data imputation pipeline is in the imputer folder, run main.py in an ide or run: python main.py

+Required Packages:
+  Python ≥ 3.9
+  PyTorch
+  NumPy
+  Pandas
+  scikit-learn

 imputer/datasets/ contains three datasets that were used for testing.
-To change which dataset is used (or any other parameters), open config.py and edit the dictionary CFG.
+To use your own dataset, add it to this folder.

+Key parameters are in the python dict CFG.
+Edit the file config.py to change configurations and the dataset being used.